June 16. Kazinform's timeline of major events

 2011 – The solemn ceremony of opening the Kazakh monument to the victims of nuclear tests takes place in the city of Ypres, Belgium, where the mass destruction weapon was used for the first time during WWI.

-2017 – Polish Post issues the stamp as part of the Astana EXPO 2017 international exhibition series.
+2017 – Polish Post issues the stamp in the Astana EXPO 2017 international exhibition series.

-2019 – Kazakh Dinara Saduakassova wins the Asian Chess Championship in Xingtai.
+2019 – Kazakhstani Dinara Saduakassova wins the Asian Chess Championship in Xingtai.